RahulBhatt24/NFL-Projects/README.md

-# NFL-Projects
+# Sports-Projects

-A series of NFL data science projects
+A series of passion projects trying to delve into the world of sports analytics.